studlinnth6233/13-map-reduce-collect/README.md

 ## Collecting

-Until now `Stream`s are nice to have but printing all results to the command line with the terminator `forEach(...)` is not the really practicable.
+Until now `Stream`s are nice to have but printing all results to the command line with the terminator `forEach(...)` is not really practicable.

 To be able to process the data we need to `collect` them e.g. in a `List<>` or a `Set<>` or any other _Collection_.